Bruno Latour: Biography

-Latour developed an interest in anthropology, and undertook fieldwork in Ivory Coast (on behalf of ORSTOM) which resulted in a brief monograph on decolonization, race, and industrial relations.
+Latour developed an interest in anthropology, and undertook fieldwork in Ivory Coast, on behalf of ORSTOM, which resulted in a brief monograph on decolonisation, race, and industrial relations.
+In the 1990s, he engaged in a series of dialogues with Michel Serres that were published as Eclaircissements (Conversations on Science, Culture and Time).

 After spending more than twenty years (1982–2006) at the Centre de sociologie de l'innovation at the École des Mines in Paris, Latour moved in 2006 to Sciences Po, where he was the first occupant of a chair named for Gabriel Tarde.
-In recent years he also served as one of the curators of successful art exhibitions at the Zentrum für Kunst und Medientechnologie in Karlsruhe, Germany, including "Iconoclash" (2002) and "Making Things Public" (2005).
-In 2005 he also held the Spinoza Chair of Philosophy at the University of Amsterdam.
+In recent years, he also served as one of the curators of successful art exhibitions at the Zentrum für Kunst und Medientechnologie in Karlsruhe, Germany, including "Iconoclash" (2002) and "Making Things Public" (2005).
+In 2005, he also held the Spinoza Chair of Philosophy at the University of Amsterdam.

-Latour's religion continued into the later parts of his life.
+Latour remained religious until the end of his life, reading the Bible "devotedly."

 Latour died from pancreatic cancer on 9 October 2022, at the age of 75.
+His papers were contributed to the French National Archives and the Municipal Archives of Beaune.

-Awards and honors
+Awards and honours

-On 22 May 2008, Latour was awarded an honorary doctorate by the Université de Montréal on the occasion of an organizational communication conference held in honor of the work of James R. Taylor, on whom Latour has had an important influence.
+On 22 May 2008, Latour was awarded an honorary doctorate by the Université de Montréal on the occasion of an organizational communication conference held in honour of the work of James R. Taylor, on whom Latour has had an important influence.
 He held several other honorary doctorates, as well as France's Légion d'Honneur (2012).